pgmorales76/about_me/README.md

-# This folder is for the about_me labs in Code 102
+# This webpage is for the about_me labs in Code 102